OttScott/distract-me-not-plus/SYNC-DIAGNOSTICS-GUIDE.md

 ### Via Extension Settings

-1. Open the Distract Me Not extension settings
+1. Open the Distract Me Not Plus extension settings
 2. Navigate to the **"Diagnostic"** tab
 3. Use the available sync diagnostic tools: